ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Some transport protocols can deliver arbitrarily sized Messages, but other protocols constrain the maximum Message size.
 Applications can query the protocol property Maximum Message Size on Send to determine the maximum size allowed for a single Message.
+If a Message is too large to fit in the Maximum Message Size for the Connection, the Send will fail with a SendError event ({{send-error}}).
+For example, it is invalid to send a Message over a UDP connection that is larger than the available datagram sending size.

 If Send is called on a Connection which has not yet been established, an Initiate Action will be implicitly performed simultaneously with the Send.